Prologue

 “Hey,” I respond, unable to contain my silly grin.

-The Roxbury is definitely the most fun bar I’ve been to in Charlotte so far.
+The Roxbury is the most fun bar I’ve been to in Charlotte so far.
 It’s not an every-night kind of place, but it’s certainly my pick for the best music and dancing.
 Every once in a while, I need to let loose and shake it out.

 “Are you drunk?” he asks, squinting at me as though he can read the level of intoxication on my face.